Fort Lauderdale Personal Injury Lawyers Logo

 When a person files a wrongful death lawsuit against a governmental entity in Florida, they must provide a notice of their claim to the agency within three years of the date of the incident that caused the death of the deceased.
 Furthermore, a lawsuit cannot be filed until the conclusion of a 180-day investigation period.

-Common Wrongful Death Cases Our Fort Lauderdale Lawyers Handle
+Common Wrongful Death Cases Our Fort Lauderdale Wrongful Death Lawyer Handle

 Many different types of accidents can lead to a person’s death.
-The wrongful death attorneys at Englander Peebles has experience handling wrongful death claims arising from such incidents as:
+The wrongful death attorneys at Englander Peebles have experience handling wrongful death claims arising from such incidents as:

 Serious automobile accidents have the potential to cause fatalities.
-When a car crash is the result of another party’s negligence, the wrongful death lawsuit will be filed against the negligent driver and his or her insurance.
+When a car crash is the result of another party’s negligence, a wrongful death lawyer will be filed against the negligent driver and his or her insurance.

 Trucking Accidents

 Commercial truck accidents are much more complex than traditional passenger vehicle crashes because multiple parties could bear liability.
-In such cases, wrongful death suits may name not only truck drivers, but also truck owners, maintenance companies or parts manufacturers as defendants.
+In such wrongful death cases, wrongful death suits may name not only truck drivers, but also truck owners, maintenance companies, or parts manufacturers as defendants.

 Motorcycle Accidents